quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part103_18.3.2_Analysis.md

 :p How does the code compute the net force on each atom?
 ??x
 The code computes the net force on each atom by iterating over all pairs of atoms, calculating the relative position vector `dr`, and applying the modified Lennard-Jones potential to determine the force.
-If the distance between two atoms is too small (less than \(R_{atom}\)), a correction factor is applied.
+If the distance between two atoms is too small (less than $R_{atom}$), a correction factor is applied.

 ```python
 def forces(fr):